MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Sets the exposure and gain settings for the fisheye camera in the Occipital Structure Core depth sensor.

 {{box op="start" cssClass="boxed noteBox"}}
-**Note:** You must issue a command to `StartSlamStreaming` before issuing a `SetSlamVisibleExposureAndGain` request.
-Failing to do will reset the depth sensor and restart the SLAM service.
+**Note:** If you issue a `SetSlamVisibleExposureAndGain` command when the SLAM system is not in a `streaming` state, the camera's settings will not update.
+To start streaming, you can issue a [`StartSlamStreaming`](../../../misty-ii/reference/rest/#startslamstreaming) command.
 {{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/slam/settings/visible